Oxygenated water is a controversial thing.

 Meanwhile, some oxygen water companies claim their product to be an elixir—a potent magical drink that enhances exercise performance beyond your wildest dreams.

-As is often the case in these situations, the truth about oxygenated water lies somewhere in the middle.
-Ingested oxygen might not boost your performance, but there are clinical trials suggesting other health benefits from drinking dissolved O2.
+So what should we believe about oxygenated water?
+Let's focus on the science: ingested oxygen might not boost your performance, but there are clinical trials suggesting other health benefits from drinking dissolved O2.

 The research is young—yes—but the data that does exist should prompt researchers to run more studies on oxygenated water.